csuka/ansible_role_redis/README.md

-# Ansible Role: Redis
+# Redis

-Installs [Redis](http://redis.io/) on EL 8, this role also includes configuring redis-sentinel.

- * v1.0.0 - initial release
- * v1.0.1 - add molecule testing
- * v1.0.2 - improved single host play and fixed IP and included unixsocket by default
+An Ansible role that installs, configures and manages Redis for EL 8.

-## Requirement
+## Requirements

 Redis is memory exhaustive, so having one cpu core is sufficient.